xpepermint/isomorphic-react-flux-boilerplate/README.md

 * [Socket.io](http://socket.io) (for real-time communication)

+* Api integration

 * Centralized configuration

 * ES6 syntax

 # Setup

-Follow these steps to start developing your next React app.
+This app is configure to work with [express-api-boilerplate](https://github.com/xpepermint/express-api-boilerplate) and [socketio-boilerplate](https://github.com/xpepermint/socketio-boilerplate) out of the box.
+To quickly run the application without modifying it, make sure that both boilerplates are running, then follow the steps below to start developing your next React app.

 * Download this project source `git clone https://github.com/xpepermint/isomorphic-react-flux-boilerplate`.